Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 translated into a Hydra scene by scene indices.
-Correspondingly, there are two versions of the selection, one in the application, with objects and their paths described with application-specific classes, and a version of the selection in the Hydra scene, described as prims and their `SdfPath`s
+Correspondingly, there are two versions of the selection, one in the application, with objects and their paths described with application-specific classes, and a version of the selection in the Hydra scene, described as prims and their `SdfPath`s, as well as their associated selection data sources.

 ## Requirements